NĪTI

 Chaos engineering is you bringing fear close, so you learn to destroy it on your terms.

-System overviews, data flows, API contracts — single source of truth (e.g., an internal docs portal).
+System overviews, data flows, API contracts — single source of truth.
 Runbooks for incidents & postmortems.

 New engineer should be able to ship a small safe change in 1–2 weeks.
 If not, system is too complex.